 WHAT MAKES US DIFFERENTOur Upper Division Option has many benefits to students, but here are a few of them:

-The Upper Division Option is offered at two locations: at the Duncan Campus Site on the Washington University Medical Campus and at the West Campus Site on the Missouri Baptist Medical Center.
+We offer the Upper Division program at two locations: the Duncan Campus Site on the Washington University Medical Campus and the West Campus Site on the Missouri Baptist Medical Center.

 Beyond technical skills, you’ll have access to strong core nursing courses focused on adult care, childbearing, pediatrics, mental health and community patient populations.
 Take a look at a sample course sequence to get an idea of what to expect.

 We believe nursing education should be integrated alongside other disciplines to understand how they work together as a team to deliver patient care.
 We emphasize interprofessional simulations across other disciplines.
 You’ll have the chance to collaborate with your counterparts in medicine, physical therapy, pharmacy, social work and other related fields.

 World-Class Simulation Center

 Beyond the classroom, we’ve made advanced simulation technology a fundamental part of the clinical learning experience.
 Our Clinical Simulation Institute combines sophisticated resources with a supportive environment that teaches patient care in a realistic setting.
 The skills labs and hypothetical scenarios are designed to prepare you for the real-world challenges you’ll face in the field.

 Your clinical experience will give you an opportunity to explore a variety of health care settings and help you determine which is the right fit for your career after nursing school.
 Our rotations will expose you to real-world health care environments in diverse settings throughout the St. Louis City, St. Louis County and St. Charles County, from rural clinics to inner-city hospitals.

 Goldfarb's 2016 NCLEX Pass Rate (as of 6/2016) is 86.57%, with graduates passing on the first attempt.
 The national average is 83.94%.